ValeriaVF/Twitter-Sentiment-Analysis-Using-NLP/README.md

 ###### Image by SurveySensum

 ## Overview
-Understanding brand and product reputation is difficult when only provided customer survey and review data.
+Understanding brand and product reputation is difficult when only provided with customer surveys and review data.
 However, there is an abundance of social media responses to products and brands on various platforms.
 With these unofficial reviews and preferences towards products via tweets from Twitter, we can derive an overall sentiment towards your brand and products.

 Our comany, ViaGoGo, can provide you with a state-of-the-art machine learning model that rates the product and brand sentiment based on users who tweet about your brand.
 We can provide you with real-time graphs showing the trends of user sentiment towards your brand and products.